QamarAlkhatib/reading-notes/read03.md

 3. Mozilla HTML Docs
 HTML elements are labels for content such as **headings, paragraphs, links, etc. An HTML element is a set of other texts within a document** *and* **each tag consists of an element with a surrounding name.
 For example, the title sign says "title" instead of "title" or vice versa.**

+To go back to the main page, [Click here](https://qamaralkhatib.github.io/reading-notes/)